18 Sep Is Oat Milk Good For You?

 SO, WHY IS OAT MILK BAD FOR YOU?

-Oat is not good for you in comparison to other non-dairy alternatives.
+Oat is not the best choicee in comparison to other non-dairy alternatives.
 It’s relatively high in sugar and most brands are ultra processed, containing additives that are not supportive for optimal health.
 If you do decide to drink oat milk, choose a high quality, additive-free brand.
 Drink it in moderate amounts and have it alongside food to slow the release of sugars into the bloodstream.

 RECEIVE FREE WEEKLY HEALTH UPDATES